How to create users and shared mailboxes in a Hybrid Exchange environment.

-So, whilst you could just sync users to Azure AD and license them for an Exchange Online license which will create a mailbox, it will be difficult to manage the accounts, they will not appear in your on-premises EAC, and you will have to resort to the AD attribute editor or another tool in order to configure addresses etc, which is not supported.
+So, whilst you could just sync users to Azure AD and license them for an Exchange Online license which will create a mailbox, it will be difficult to manage the accounts, they will not appear in your on-premises EAC, and you will have to resort to the AD attribute editor or another tool in order to configure additional SMTP addresses etc, which is not supported.
 Not only that, if you are still routing mail via your on-premises servers, since the accounts will have no target address they won’t be able to receive email, and any non-migrated user will be unable to email them.
-Enough of a reason to do it properly?

 So, with this in mind, what is the correct way of creating users and shared mailboxes?

 Using the EAC

 Whilst you could use the good old EAC, this has significant drawbacks: